 For every human being in general, and for Muslims in particular, being ungrateful is the worst thing to do.
-Instead of asking for more and complaining for little things that you might have missed in life, think about how much you have gotten without even the need of asking from Allah Almighty.
+Instead of asking for more and complaining about little things that you might have missed in life, think about how much you have gotten without even the need of asking from Allah Almighty.

-Allah (SWT) says in Quran:
+Allah (SWT) says in the Quran:

 It is He Who has spread out the earth for (His) creatures: Therein is fruit and date-palms, producing spathes (enclosing dates): Also corn with (its) leaves and stalk for fodder and sweet-smelling plants.
 Then which of the favors of your Lord will ye deny?
 (Al Rahman 55; verses 10-13)